Rajadhiraja I: Religion

-Like his forefathers, he too was a devout of Shaivisim.
+Like his father, he too was a devout of Shaivisim.
 The Shaiva Siddhanta school of thought was prevalent and the Bhakti poetry of the Nayanars were encouraged and sang in the temples.
 We have a record dated in the twenty eighth year of the king's reign from the Adhipurisvara temple in Tiruvorriyur which mentions the Tiruttondatogai of Sundarar and the names of the sixty three Nayanars.